csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

 don't already have such a utility, you should install a file browser that provides access to as much as possible of the file system on your device, including system storage and external store such as an SD card.
-The free&nbsp;
+The free
 [AndroZip](https://play.google.com/store/apps/details?id=com.agilesoftresource&hl=en)
-&nbsp;app can do this, for instance.
+app can do this, for instance.

 If you render soundfiles, they take up a lot of space.
 For example, CD-quality stereo soundfiles (44.1 KHz, 16 bit) take up about 1